 Lane Osborne

 Lane Osborne is an experienced educator and vocalist who has been teaching music for over a decade as a private instructor and within public education.
-After pursuing a Bachelor of Arts in Music from the University of Windsor, a Master of Arts from McMaster University, a Bachelor of Education from OISE University of Toronto, Lane was granted admission to the University of Michigan for a Doctor of Philosophy in Music Education.
+After pursuing her undergraduate and master’s degrees in music, Lane found her calling in education attending OISE at the University of Toronto and was later granted admission to the University of Michigan for a Doctor of Philosophy in music education.

-Always striving to be a better musician through the pursuit of higher education, Lane has been the recipient of the Social Sciences and Humanities Research Council of Canada (SSHRC) grant for her research on the Motown music empire and her musicianship has received first class standing in the CBC Choral Competition (CBC Radio 2 Le Mondial Chorale) as well as CBC Canada’s Greatest Music Class Challenge.
+Always striving to be a better musician through the pursuit of higher education, Lane has been the recipient of the Social Sciences and Humanities Research Council of Canada (SSHRC) grant for her research on the Motown music empire.
+Her musicianship has received first class standing in the Canadian Broadcasting Corporation’s Choral Competition (CBC Radio 2 Le Mondial Chorale) as well as CBC Canada’s Greatest Music Class Challenge, of which she was honoured to become the national adjudicator for choral entries the following year.

 In her time as an educator, Lane has taught and adjudicated auditions for the Peel District School Board’s Regional Arts Program, conducted for the award-winning Hamilton Children’s Choir and is currently on faculty at the Guelph Collegiate Vocational Institute where she teaches vocal music, musical theatre and guitar.
-As director of the GCVI Chamber Choir, Lane’s ensembles regularly progress to Musicfest Canada Nationals and the Ontario Music Festival Association (OMFA) provincial finals.
+As director of the GCVI Chamber Choir, Lane’s much beloved ensemble regularly progresses to Musicfest Canada Nationals and the Ontario Music Festival Association (OMFA) provincial finals.
+Through her commitment to animal welfare and the instillment in her students to use their musical talents for the greater good, Lane’s music classes have raised nearly $6000 since 2023 for the Donkey Sanctuary of Canada through fundraising concerts.

 Her choirs have performed at Carnegie Hall, Massey Hall, Budweiser Stage, City Winery and at the Harrogate International Youth Festival (HIYF).
-From Classic Albums Live to BowieCon with Emm Gryner (David Bowie), Lane’s choirs are thrilled to share the stage with some of music’s most impactful artists including Foreigner, Modest Mouse, Everclear, Wilco and Susan Aglukark.
+From Classic Albums Live to BowieCon with David Bowie’s bandmates (Emm Gryner, Mark Plati, Everett Bradley), Lane’s choirs are thrilled to share the stage with some of music’s most impactful artists including Foreigner, Modest Mouse, Everclear, Susan Aglukark, Wilco and Melissa Etheridge.

 Gerard Gouthro